 The modelling concentrates only on odours.
-Please refer to the DEFRA article below which adresses particulate matter.
+Please refer to the following which addresses particulate matter below.

 It is also known that ...changes of wind speed or direction can influence dispersion with settled conditions generally resulting in higher levels of ambient air pollution.